trueos/sysadm/api/classes/pkg.rst

 List Categories
 ===============

-The "list_categories" action lists all the known categories within the specified repository or, if no repository is specified, the local repository.
-Note that just because a category is listed, it does not mean that any packages exist within that category.
+The "list_categories" action lists all the known, non-empty categories within the specified repository or, if no repository is specified, the local repository.

 **REST Request**